 I remember my mother's frantic screams when she heard the first radio reports in her car.
 I remember her yelling into the house for us to put on the television.
 I remember sitting on the couch and watching as the towers fell.
 I remember the memories of visiting the Twin Towers when I was in 7th Grade all came flooding back.
 I never visited the top but I remember the enormity of the buildings from the outside and from the lobby.
 I remember a surreal feeling knowing they were now only a memory.
 It was like I was floating, or falling down an elevator shaft.
 I remember having that feeling for the next few days.

-I remember my sister Kate, pregnant with my niece Emma (now 18), frantically calling my brother-in-law Peter out on a job landscaping, making sure he was alright, and making sure to let him know that the world as we knew it was coming to an end.
-I remember my niece Kaleigh, all of 2 and a half years old(now 21), staring at us with a mix of concern and curiosity at what was on the television that was causing all of our fear and angst.
+I remember my sister Kate, pregnant with my niece Emma (now 19), frantically calling my then-brother-in-law Peter out on a job landscaping, making sure he was alright, and making sure to let him know that the world as we knew it was coming to an end.
+I remember my niece Kaleigh, all of 2 and a half years old(now 22), staring at us with a mix of concern and curiosity at what was on the television that was causing all of our fear and angst.
 I remember not feeling tired though my heart ached for the thousands of people in New York, Washington, and Pennsylvania affected directly by the attacks.

 I remember the next morning at work at The Marshside.
 I remember standing on the deck with Maui who I had known for 8 years at that point.
 I remember still having that feeling of falling as we spoke.
 I remember the deep blue sky untouched by the gentle exhaust of aircraft.
 I also remember the silence, the overwhelming deafening silence that surrounded those days.
 I remember the names coming out over the next few days.
 I remember the photos, the interviews, the magazines, the newspapers; I still have them so I will always remember.